kongmunist/mywebsite/pages/projects/chargerless.md

 {{ add_pic("chargerless/stabby.jpg", "Programming on test boards") }}

 We're making strong progress thanks to our early angel investors.
-At our current rate of development, we plan to ship out 100 beta devices to paid users by November 2025 for tuning and testing.
-DM me to join the list!
-Larger batch will follow ~next summer.
+At our current rate of development, we plan to ship out 100 beta devices to paid users by November 2025 for tuning and testing (list is ~80% full, please DM me if you'd like to join the list!).
+The next time you'll be able to get one will be the first public batch around next year.

 Keep up on our [twitter page](http://twitter.com/chargerlessxyz) or by joining our newsletter!